-Mr Murphy is the Managing Director of Investec Wentworth Private Equity Limited and in this capacity is a board member of the fund's investments, including the following listed companies: Ariadne Australia Limited, Staging Connections Group Limited, Vocus Communications Limited( formally First Opportunity Fund Limited), ClearView Wealth Limited and Gale Pacific Limited.
-Mr Murphy is also a Non Executive Director of Investec Bank (Australia) Limited and Specialty Fashion Group Limited.
+Mr Murphy is the Managing Director of Investec Wentworth Private Equity Limited and in this capacity is a board member of the fund's investments, including the following listed companies: Ariadne Australia Limited, Staging Connections Group Limited, Vocus Communications Limited(formally First Opportunity Fund Limited), ClearView Wealth Limited and Gale Pacific Limited.
+Mr Murphy is also an Executive Director of Investec Bank (Australia) Limited and Non Executive Director of Specialty Fashion Group Limited.